kaisdukes/quranic-corpus/docs/arcs/arc-rendering.md

 We assume a standard non-rotated ellipse with x-radius `rx` and y-radius `ry`, centerd at `(h, k)`

-This diagram shows the elliptical arc and it's bounding box.
+The diagram below the elliptical arc and it's bounding box.

 ![](https://github.com/kaisdukes/quranic-corpus/blob/main/docs/arcs/arc-diagram.svg)